 Heysen Trail Map Sheet 8

-The unimaginable amount of warm fuzzies I’d received from family, friends and total strangers over the past few weeks was enough to give anybody heatstroke.
-Luckily, I’d stayed hydrated, because it wasn’t long before I ran into some trail-derailing water storage issues.
-There are some things that you just can’t plan for on a journey of this magnitude.
-Your 3L water bladder developing a leak 5km into a 1,200km long trail is one of them.
+The unimaginable number of warm fuzzies I’d received from family, friends and total strangers over the past weeks was enough to give anybody heatstroke.
+Luckily, I’d stayed well-hydrated in the lead up to the adventure, because it wasn’t long before I ran into some trail-derailing water storage issues.
+There are some things that you just can’t plan for on a journey of this magnitude; your 3-litre water bladder developing a leak 5 kilometres into a 1,200-kilometre trail is one of them.

-I fished around for something to fix the drip.
-Nope, nothing.
-Why didn’t I pack any gaffer tape?!
-Alas, I had to stash my hiking poles (which I must admit, I was still mastering) in my rucksack and cradle the bladder in my arms until I arrived at camp.
+My journey prematurely came to a stop under a towering gum as I fished around for something to fix the drip.
+Sadly nothing.
+Despite having nearly 23 kilograms of all-sorts strapped to my back, I had nothing that could solve my first trail dilemma.
+Why didn’t I throw in any gaffer tape?!
+As a result, I stashed my still squeaky clean hiking poles (which I must admit, I was still mastering) back in my rucksack and cradled the blubbery mess in my arms until I arrived at camp later in the evening.
 There, I could reassess.

-I quickly set up my tent, kicked off my boots and ate the first of what would be way too many dehydrated meals over the next 8 weeks.
-But hey, that’s the life of a hiker.
-I also encountered my first campers along the trail at the Aroona Campground.
-They were a lovely couple from Victoria and offered me some tape to resolve my bladder issues (not a sentence I thought I’d ever type).
-Hopefully, this would make the next few days a little easier until I found a more permanent solution.
+I swiftly arranged my tent, kicked off my boots and ate the first of what would certainly be too many dehydrated meals over the next 8 weeks; but, as they say, that’s the life of a hiker.
+I also encountered my first humans of the trail at the Aroona Campground; a lovely couple from Victoria, who very generously offered me a spool of tape to resolve my leaky bladder issues (a sentence I never thought I’d confess).
+Hopefully, these few strips would make my next few days a little easier until I could organise a more permanent solution.

-All-in-all, this stretch of trail was a pretty cruisy way to begin the adventure.
-But, I don’t suspect it will last; undulating hills start first thing tomorrow morning.
+All-in-all, this stretch of Heysen Trail was a pretty cruisy way to begin the adventure – far easier than I expected.
+But, I don’t suspect it will last.
+Undulating hills start first thing on Day 2.

 All the details.